 Some genetic conditions may also result in loose bodies and then Knock Knees.

-Some genetic conditions may also leads to loose bodies, such as Ehlers Danlos syndrome.
+Some genetic conditions may also lead to loose bodies, such as Ehlers Danlos syndrome.
 These conditions may lead to heritable connective tissue disorders which causes joint hypermobility.
 Then Loose bodies contribute to the development of knock knees.

-How To Diagnose Loose Body in Knee?
+How To Diagnose a Loose Body in Knee?

 To examine and diagnose the loose bodies, doctors may use the following approaches: